amirqasemi74/react-store/README.md

 **React Store** is a state management library for React which facilitates to split components into smaller and maintainable ones then share `States` between them and also let developers to use `class`es to manage their components logic alongside it's IOC container.
-<br>The ability to separate components logics from JSXes is another benefits of this library.

 ## Table of content